bbarni2020/Shareify-Code/app/Shareify Code/Shareify Code/Models/model.md

 ```

 **Usage Guidelines:**
+- Include the FILE to target a specific file; if omitted, the active file is used
 - Include enough context in OLD to uniquely identify the code
 - NEW should be the complete replacement
 - Works best with 3-5 lines of surrounding context
 - Be precise with whitespace and indentation

 #### 2. REWRITE - Complete File Rewrite
-Replace the entire content of the current file.
+Replace the entire content of a specified file.

 ```
 <ACTION:REWRITE>
-<FILE>ContentView.swift</FILE>
+<FILE>path/to/File.ext</FILE>
 <CONTENT>
 import SwiftUI